Los Angeles Property Division Attorney for Divorce Cases

-What is Considered Marital Property in a California Divorce?
+Understanding Marital Property in California Divorces

 When a married couple makes the difficult decision to divorce, there are a number of critical issues to consider.
 One is the division of marital assets and property.
 Since married couples will generally purchase goods together and commingle their assets, the lines of ownership can often become blurred.
 Should a couple make the decision to divorce, most states will generally consider two types of property – separate property, and marital or community property.